carbon-language/carbon-lang/docs/design/pattern-matching.md

 `Foo`.
 This leads to this possibility...

-**Alternative considered:** All overloads for a given function name should be in the library defining the name or in a library defining a type used in the argument pattern.
+**Alternative considered:** All overloads for a given function name should be in the library defining the name *or* in a library defining a type used in the parameter pattern.

 The idea is that you could overload a function in another namespace, but you would only ever allow a call to a function if you could see both the library